DarrenAtherton49/UpNext/Backlog.md

         * Episodes left to watch
 - Add genres tab to the discover screen tabs to easily look at genre (as well as in the advanced filter)
 - [Setting] Add setting to show all runtimes for episodes instead of just one (show one by default).
-- [Setting] Add setting to navigate to
+- [Setting] Add setting to navigate to show or movie watch list etc after adding it on the detail screen
 - Add ability to follow a person as well as a tv show and movie so you can go through and watch someone's filmography.
 - Advanced search/filters.
 E.g. by genre (using Discover API)
 - Figure out when to invalidate data, e.g. stored movies, tv shows and people.